karmab/kcli/doc/index.rst

    vms to be scheduled on a matching host)
 -  \ *rhnregister*\  (optional).
 Auto registers vms whose template starts with rhel Defaults to false.
-Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg, and an optional pool
+Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg, and an optional rhnpool
 -  *rhnuser* (optional).
 Red Hat network user
 -  *rhnpassword* (optional).
 Red Hat network password
 -  *rhnactivationkey* (optional).
 Red Hat network activation key
 -  *rhnorg* (optional).
 Red Hat network organization
 -  *rhnpool* (optional).
 Red Hat network pool
+-  *enableroot* (optional).
+Defaults to true.
+Allows ssh access as root user
+-  *storemetadata* (optional).
+Defaults to false. creates a /root/.metadata yaml file whith all the overrides applied.
+On gcp, those overrides are also stored as extra metadata

 Overriding parameters
 ---------------------